How other kavas are usually made in the South Pacific

 Our processor is HACCP certified which means our customers can be assured of the highest standard of food safety.
 HACCP principles form the basis of food safety programs that are accepted worldwide.
 Our processor employs an in-house scientist to perform or supervise all necessary testing.
 All our kavas are subjected to microbial testing to ensure all applicable food standards are met.

 Our kava is packed in foil pouches to provide greater protection from moisture and heat.

-We plan to stock single cultivars later this year.
-Until then we will stock our Gold Blend of noble kavas, usually a mix of Borogoru, Melo Melo and Palarusal, depending on availability and the Instant Kava version of our Gold Blend and our Chillout Blend which is a blend of the most potent parts of noble kava plants to produce the maximum effect while maintaining a mind/body balance.
+We stock three kava blends: Our Gold Blend of noble kavas, usually a mix of Borogoru, Melo Melo and Palarusal, depending on availability; the Instant Kava version of our Gold Blend and our Chillout Blend which is a blend of the most potent parts of noble kava plants to produce the maximum effect while maintaining a mind/body balance.

 Established full service e-commerce store

 Artisan Arcade is an e-commerce business that commenced operations in 2019.
 The purpose of the business is to offer products of a type, or a quality, that are difficult or impossible to obtain in Australia.
 We believe that Ozkava kava is of a quality that is not easily obtainable in Australia.
 Ozkava products are sold and supplied by Artisan Arcade Pty Ltd (artisanarcade.com) which is a full service e-commerce store that offers customer accounts, customer reviews, wishlists, gift cards and more.